awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 +  Currently, you can only use parallel query with the following instance classes:
   +  All instance classes in the db\.r3 series\.
   +  All instance classes in the db\.r4 series\.
+  +  All instance classes that Aurora MySQL supports in the db\.r5 series\.
 **Note**
- You can't create T2 instances for parallel query\.
+ You can't create db\.t2 or db\.t3 instances for parallel query\.
 +  The parallel query option is available in the following regions:
   + US East \(N\.
 Virginia\)
   + US East \(Ohio\)